webpchecker

 According to Maine’s research, depleted fat stores will likely increase menopausal symptoms, and muscle-wasting can reduce metabolic rate and hasten neuromuscular decline.
 She also found that cognitive impairment secondary to dieting may also be greater, and the mortality risk associated with low weight is greater as people age.

-With these facts, one of Maine’s clients, a 73-year old woman who battled her body for decades, moved from body shame to appreciation, stating, “I used to see this roll around my middle as my spare tire, and I hated it.
+With these facts, one of Maine’s clients, a 73-year old woman who battled her body for decades, moved from body shame to appreciation.
+She stated, “I used to see weight around my middle as my spare tire, and I hated it.
 Now I see it as my life preserver!”

-So ladies, instead of berating our bellies and restricting pasta from our plates, let’s make peace with and respect the wisdom of our bodies.
+So instead of berating your belly and eliminating pasta from your plate, make peace with and respect the wisdom of your body.

-This article was originally published in the August 4th edition of the Jackson Hole News and Guide.
+(This article was originally published August 4, 2022 in the Jackson Hole News and Guide).

 Embrace body in all its forms for self care